 River cruising is the fastest growing segment of the cruise vacation choices that folks are choosing these days.
 With the major uptick in popularity over the last couple of years, the options presented to the river cruiser are beginning to get as wide and varied as that of ocean cruising.

 Choosing the river cruise that best suits your lifestyle and needs depends on a number factors.
 Having planned hundreds of river cruises for guests here is the travel professional’s top five list of items to consider when choosing a river cruise.

 You can visit Victoria Falls on a river cruise!

 Where do you want to visit – Europe, Africa, South East Asia, Russia or the USA?
 Unlike an ocean cruise, your river cruise is going to give you an up close and personal immersive experience into the sights, sounds, people and of course, the history, of the region.
 So think carefully about what are of the world you wish to visit, and the river you sail on.

-The best time of year to river cruise will depend on the destination and your own personal travel plans.
-What most people do not realise is that river water levels can affect your cruise at different times of year on certain itineraries.
+Time of Year: The best time of year to river cruise will depend on the destination and your own personal travel plans.
+What most people do not realize is that river water levels can affect your cruise at different times of year on certain itineraries.
 High or low water levels can prevent a ship from traversing the entire river causing your trip to be interrupted, delayed or, most likely, travelling the remainder of the route by motor coach.

 The elegance of a Uniworld Boutique Cruise Ship